 Image Source: "El Boricua Newsletter," (1970) in Amilkar Vélez López papers at the Hispanic Resource Information Center, Newark Public Library

-I combine my work on sociological theory and race to examine how African Americans and Latinos negotiate their emancipatory visions of the future in relation to one another.
-I argue that these different emancipatory visions of the future are influenced by how African American and Latino individuals understand the American color line, and their place within it, and how these understandings transform as they move from South (Southern United States and the Global South) to North.
+I combine my work on sociological theory and race to examine how Black Americans and Puerto Ricans negotiate their emancipatory visions of the future in relation to one another in urban America.
+I argue that these different emancipatory visions of the future are influenced by how Black American and Puerto Rican individuals understand the American color line, and their place within it, and how these understandings transform as they move from South (Southern United States and the Global South) to North.
 The post-industrial city serves as the dynamic backdrop and historical context, or the "field," where these emancipatory visions of the future coexist and contend for dominance.
 I show that these emancipatory visions of the future both restructure and are structured by the constraints of the post-industrial city.

 To read more about this work, see here.